khoidiep/TestSubmit/README.md

 Step 1.
 Install git by typing in the command line "yum -y install git"

 Step 2.
-Install dialog by typing in the command "yum -y install dialog"
+Clone the repository in your machine by typing the command "git clone https://github.com/fsangogboye/TestSubmit.git

 Step 3.
-Install xinetd (Extended Internet Services Daemon) by typing in the command "yum -y install xinetd"
+Navigate to the TestSubmit folder in the home directory using "cd TestSubmit"

 Step 4.
-Install netCat by typing in the command "yum -y install nc"

-Step 5.
 Make the Makefile by typing the command make --makefile=Makefile to install necessary programs and copy required files to system folders.

+Install programs includes

+A. dialog

+B. xinetd (Extended Internet Services Daemon)

+C. netCat

 Exercise 1 TEXT USER INTERFACE

 Step 1.
-Clone the repository in your machine by typing the command "git clone https://github.com/fsangogboye/TestSubmit.git
+Navigate to the TestSubmit folder in the home directory using "cd TestSubmit"

 Step 2.
-Navigate to the TestSubmit folder in the home directory using "cd TestSubmit"

-Step 3.
 List by typing the "ls"

-Step 4. identify the timeTUI file and enter the command "chmod 755 timeTUI" to enable access file permission to timeTUI file
+Step 3. identify the timeTUI file and enter the command "chmod 755 timeTUI" to enable access file permission to timeTUI file

+Step 4.
+Enter "./timeTUI" to run the program

 Step 5.
-Enter "./timeTUI" to run the program
+Enter the "your_continent/city" and enter "OK"

 Step 6.
-Enter the "your_continent/city" and enter "OK"

-Step 7.
 This should give you the time in that City

 Exercise 2 GRAPHICAL USER INTERFACE

 Step 1.
+Navigate to the TestSubmit folder in the home directory using "cd TestSubmit"

+Step 2.
 List by typing the "ls"

-Step 2. identify the timeGUI file and enter the command "chmod 755 timeGUI" to enable access file permission to timeGUI file
+Step 3. identify the timeGUI file and enter the command "chmod 755 timeGUI" to enable access file permission to timeGUI file

-Step 3.
+Step 4.
 Enter "./timeGUI" to run the program

-Step 4.
+Step 5.
 Enter the "your_continent/city" and click "OK"

-Step 5.
+Step 6.
 This should give you the time in that City

 Exercise 3 NETWORKCLIENT-SERVICE IMPLEMENTATION